1Computer1/megumin-selfbot/README.md

 You can specify a multiple words long image name by enclosing it in double quotes.

 Use `image reload` to reload the images.json if you have modified it outside of this command.

+#### log / logs
+Fetches 100 messages and saves it to the logs folder.
+Include an ID to fetch 100 messages before that message.

 ## Customization
 You can customize the selfbot all you want!